 JANUARY 2016 - One weekend per month for fifteen months

 What will I be qualified to do when I complete this course successfully ?

-On successful completion you will be able to offer treatment to relieve and eliminate pain, injury and dysfunction in muscle and soft tissue.
+On successful completion you will be able to offer treatment to relieve and eliminate chronic and acute pain, injury and dysfunction in muscle and soft tissue.
 Typically Neuromuscular Physical Therapists will treat the type of everyday pain and injury many people experience at some stage of their lives such as back ache, restricted range of movement, chronic pain and muscular discomfort.
 Many graduates also work in a professional capacity with a variety of sporting teams.

 What is the difference between Neuromuscular Physical Therapy and Physiotherapy ?

 Physiotherapy is a broad based health care profession that has a special focus on acute musculoskeletal care of the physically active and also deals with a number of diverse medical fields, including oncology, obstetrics, gynaecology, paediatrics, rheumatology, respiratory and neurological illnesses and burn injury.
 Neuromuscular Physical Therapy offers a special focus on chronic pain and injury including musculoskeletal injuries related to physical activity but, unlike Physiotherapy, Neuromuscular Physical Therapy has a focus on the pathophysiology, aetiology and treatment of Myofascial Trigger Points.
 Such specialisation allows students of Neuromuscular Physical Therapy to examine these areas in much greater detail than a student of physiotherapy.

 How does this programme differ from other massage therapy courses ?